Romans 8: Verse 1

+Verse 4

+The Greek refers to το δικαιωμα του νομου (to dikaiōma tou nomou, the righteous requirement of the law) in the singular to emphasise that the law's multiple requirements "are essentially a unity".

-The Spirit of adoption (8:14–17)
+The Spirit of adoption (verses 14–17)

 Continuing the theme of 'life' in verses 1–13, the following paragraph (verses 14–17) deals with 'sonship', describing "the wonderful and comforting truth that Christians have been adopted into God's own family, so God's Spirit can confer life on us (13–14) and we can be heirs with a glorious prospect for the future (17–18)".
 Thus, this short passage provides a transition between the previous and the next part.

-The Spirit of glory (8:18–30)
+The Spirit of glory (verses 18–30)

 In verses 18–30, Paul further develops his whole theme of Christian assurance, which he started in chapter 5, elaborating on the Christian's hope of glory, based on the knowledge that "God has determined to bring us though to our inheritance" (18–22, 29–30), providentially working on behalf of his children (verse 28) and having given his Spirit as the guarantee for their final redemption (verse 30).